Yahoo Search BOSS: BOSS Hosted Search

-BOSS Hosted Search was a completely self serve product that enabled any web site owner to embed Yahoo web search experience on their site free.
+BOSS Hosted Search was a completely self serve product that enabled any web site owner to embed Yahoo web search experience on their site for free.
 The search experience was hosted by Yahoo and provided in an iframe which could be embedded on any web site.
 The search experience was very similar to that of search.yahoo.com.
 The product was provided free and web site owners got a percentage of the ad revenue share if any user clicked on a search ad within the frame.
 Web site owners could also customize the iframe by adding their own partner logo next to the search box, removing left rail, or removing the Yahoo search box altogether (and using their own).
 For implementing BOSS Hosted Search iframe, web site owners needed to simply sign up at Yahoo Search BOSS Portal and copy/paste a Javascript code snippet on their site.
 Yahoo also launched reporting module to provide web site owners with more insights on how many searches were conducted through BOSS Hosted Search and the revenue which they have generated.